-- Carry out hypothesis driven longterm studies to target shared mechanisms for preventing multiple (comorbidities related to) NCDs by dietary approaches. - Implement up-to-date approaches to optimize compliance for effective life-style changes to prevent multiple (comorbidities related to) NCDs. - Develop novel intervention strategies and adherence to healthier lifestyles by the use of digital technologies (apps, wearables, web-based, etc.). - Encourage the development, validation and routine use of new and emerging potential biomarkers to support a healthy nutritional status and behaviour (e.g. apps, saliva, and dried blood spot testing).

-Determine what measures motivate people to incorporate such novel intervention strategies with long-term health consequences in current decision making processes with respect to food.
+- Develop novel intervention strategies and adherence to healthier lifestyles by the use of digital technologies (apps using computer vision and deep-learning based image analysis, wearables, web-based, etc.). - Encourage the development, validation and routine use of new and emerging potential biomarkers to support a healthy nutritional status and behaviour (e.g., apps, saliva, and dried blood spot testing). - Determine what measures motivate people to incorporate such novel intervention strategies with longterm health consequences in current decision-making processes with respect to food.